 Getting your Trinity Audio player ready...

-Ever wondered why you’re the responsible one in the family, or perhaps the free spirit?
+Ever wondered why you’re the go-to adult in the family or the wild child?

-Whether you’re the eldest, stuck in the middle, the baby of the family, or an only child, each position holds clues to understanding your behavior, strengths, and challenges.
+Whether you’re the eldest, the middle child, the baby, or flying solo as an only child, each position gives clues about your quirks, strengths, and even your little annoyances.

 Firstborns are like the trailblazers in a family.